3dicc/Urhonimo/readme.txt

-To run the demo, you need to compile Urho3D via cmake.
+To run the examples, you need to compile Urho3D via cmake.
 Read Urho's instructions for how to do that.
 Then copy the resulting ``libUrho3D.a`` or ``urho3D.dll`` into ``lib/``.